 However, graduates who attend the University's annual Commencement and students who live close enough to take an exam or meet with an advisor at the University are able to enjoy the beauty of the University's buildings and environment.
 In creating its campus over the years, the University has restored several historic buildings and has built a new one.

-From the Kelsey Building on West State Street, the campus expands west, to five restored mid-19th-century brick townhouses adjoining the Kelsey Building.
+The Kelsey Complex serves as the University's executive center and encompasses the Kelsey Building on West State Street and five restored mid-19th-century brick townhouses adjoining the Kelsey Building.
 Farther down West State Street is the early-20th-century Kuser Mansion.
-These buildings, all part of the State House Historic District that is listed on the National Register of Historic Places, are complemented by the modern Academic Center and the newly constructed Canal Banks Building, both located a block north, on West Hanover Street.
+These buildings, all part of the State House Historic District that is listed on the National Register of Historic Places, are complemented by the modern Hanover Hall and the newly constructed Canal Banks Building, both located a block north, on West Hanover Street.

-In 2014, the University broke ground on the Nursing Education Center, a 34,360-square-foot building that will house the University's W. Cary Edwards School of Nursing and include a new, state-of-the-art nursing simulation laboratory, lecture halls, conference rooms and a testing center.
-The center is designed to reflect the many former mansions that were located along this portion of West State Street and incorporates traditional and durable materials for the exterior, such as slate and composite slate roofing, brick walls, and limestone accents.
-The building, which will be located next to the Kuser Mansion on West State Street, will also have a two-level, 44,828-square-foot parking garage to accommodate up to 98 vehicles.
-It is expected to completed by early 2016.
+In 2014, the University broke ground on its newest building, George A. Pruitt Hall, a 34,360-square-foot building that houses the University's W. Cary Edwards School of Nursing and includes new, state-of-the-art nursing simulation laboratories, lecture halls, conference rooms and the student advisement center.
+The building is designed to reflect the many former mansions that were located along this portion of West State Street and incorporates traditional and durable materials for the exterior, such as slate and composite slate roofing, brick walls, and limestone accents.
+The building, which is located next to the Kuser Mansion on West State Street, has a two-level, 44,828-square-foot parking garage to accommodate more than 90 vehicles.
+It was completed in 2016.

 The New Jersey State Library, an affiliate of Thomas Edison State University, occupies an historic site at the middle of the State House block.
-The Kelsey Building and Townhouse Complex occupy what was originally the highest elevation of the bluff running through downtown Trenton along the eastern side of the Delaware Valley.
+The Kelsey Complex occupies what was originally the highest elevation of the bluff running through downtown Trenton along the eastern side of the Delaware Valley.

-Between the townhouses and the State House, Petty's Run (now being excavated as part of a state-funded project) flows to the Delaware River.
+Between Kelsey Complex and the State House, Petty's Run flows to the Delaware River.
 In the early 1730s, Petty's Run powered a plating mill, and by mid century drove a steel furnace.
 Both the mill and the furnace were the earliest facilities of their type in New Jersey, foreshadowing Trenton's role as an industrial center.
-From these pre-Revolutionary beginnings came the establishment of our College's "spiritual ancestor,"; the School of Industrial Arts, the Kelsey Building's former occupant.
+From these pre-Revolutionary beginnings came the establishment of our University's "spiritual ancestor,"; the School of Industrial Arts, the Kelsey Building's former occupant.